-Karen Tumulty is a national political correspondent for The Washington Post, where she received the 2013 Toner Prize for Excellence in Political Reporting.
-She joined the Post in 2010 from TIME Magazine, where she had held the same title.
-During her more than 15 years at TIME, Tumulty wrote or co-wrote more than three dozen cover stories.
-She also held positions with TIME as congressional correspondent and White House correspondent.
-Before joining TIME in 1994, Tumulty spent 14 years at the Los Angeles Times, where she covered a wide variety of beats.
-During her time there, she reported on Congress, business, energy and economics out of Los Angeles, New York and Washington, D.C.
-Tumulty is a native of San Antonio, Texas, where she began her career at the now-defunct San Antonio Light.
-Tumulty holds a Bachelor of Journalism from the University of Texas-Austin and an M.B.A. from Harvard Business School.
-She is married to Paul Richter, who covers the State Department for the Los Angeles Times.
-They have two sons, Nicholas and Jack.
+Karen Tumulty is a columnist for The Washington Post.
+In her previous role as a national political correspondent for the newspaper, she received the Toner Prize for Excellence in Political Reporting.
+She joined The Post in 2010 from Time magazine, where she had held the same title.
+During her more than 15 years at Time, Tumulty wrote or co-wrote more than three dozen cover stories.
+She also held positions with Time as congressional correspondent and White House correspondent.
+Before joining Time in 1994, Tumulty spent 14 years at the Los Angeles Times, where she covered a wide variety of beats.
+During her time there, she reported on Congress, business, energy and economics from Los Angeles, New York and Washington, D.C.
+Tumulty is a native of San Antonio, where she began her career at the now-defunct San Antonio Light.
+Tumulty holds a bachelor of journalism from the University of Texas at Austin and an MBA from Harvard Business School.

 Sign up to receive Karen Tumulty's latest columns in your inbox as soon as they're published.